ruby-conferences/ruby-conferences.github.io/README.md

 * `url`: The url for the event.
 * `twitter`: The twitter handle for the event, you can leave off the "@".

-Extra keys for the current list:
+Extra keys for the upcoming list:

 * `reg_phrase`: Typically you want to put "Registration open" here.
 * `reg_date`: If there is a registration deadline, enter that here.